-David L. Nunes Atlantic Beach, Florida

-Age: 60 Director Since: 2014 Board Committees: Certain other public directorships:

-NoneNone

-President, Chief Executive Officer and Director of the Company, since 2014; Chief Executive Officer of Pope Resources/Olympic Resource Management, from 2002 to 2014
+David L. Nunes Atlantic Beach, Florida Board Committees: None Certain other public directorships:None Age: 60 Director Since: 2014 tive Officer and Director of the Company, cutive Officer of Pope Resources/Olympic

 Mr. Nunes has more than three decades of forest products industry experience.
 He has served in key leadership positions at several timber and real estate companies, including Chief Executive Officer and President, and has substantial background in the areas of timberland management and investments, marketing, strategic planning, mergers and acquisitions and capital planning.
 We believe his experience and leadership make Mr. Nunes uniquely well suited to contribute to the Board's considerations of operational and strategic matters and to manage our core businesses.